legumeinfo/jekyll-theme-legumeinfo/README.md

 The Legumeinfo Jekyll theme generates a page for each taxon (genus) when the Jekyll site is built; see **`taxon_list.yml` and `taxa/`** in the [`_data/`](#_data) section for details.
 These pages are placed in the `_site/taxa/` directory, which corresponds to the `taxa/` directory in the site's source code.
-It is left to users of the theme to implement the `taxa/index.html` page.
+It is left to users of the theme to implement the `taxa/index.html` page, although a `taxa` layout is provided as a default implementation; see the [layouts](#layouts) section for details.
-See the [jekyll-starter-legumeinfo](https://github.com/legumeinfo/jekyll-starter-legumeinfo) repository for an example implementations of this page.
 </details>

 ### `tools/`